Beer glassware: Maßkrug

 The Maß ([ˈmas]) is a 1 l quantity of beer, most commonly used in Bavaria and Austria.
 It is served in a Maßkrug (pl.
 Maßkrüge), which is sometimes simply referred to as a Maß.
 As a feminine noun, it is die Maß, though commonly confused with the grammatically neuter noun das Maß, meaning "measure".
 The unit of volume is typically used only for measuring beer sold for immediate on-site consumption.
 Because the Maß is a unit of measure, it can come in the form of a glass or stoneware mug.

 The endurance sport of Maßkrugstemmen involves holding a filled, 2.4 kg Maß at arm's length.
 The world record is 45 minutes and 2 seconds.

 The high, narrow and cylindrical Stange (German for "stick" or "rod", plural Stangen) is traditionally used for Kölsch.
 A Becher, traditionally used for Altbier, is similar, though slightly shorter and fatter.
 The Stange usually holds between 100 and 200 ml, though larger ones are now sometimes used to reduce serving work.
 Stangen are carried by slotting them into holes in a special tray called a Kranz ("wreath").

-Willi Becher
+Willibecher

-The Willi Becher glass is common in Germany.
+The Willibecher or Willybecher ("Willi glass") is common in Germany.
+Its invention in 1954 is commonly attributed to an employee of Ruhrglas GmbH named Willy Steinmeier.
 It is characterized by its shape: conical to the top portion where it curves inward to converge back to the top of a smaller diameter opening.
-The Willi Becher is produced in sizes of 200, 250, 300, 400, and 500 ml.
+The Willibecher is produced in sizes of 200, 250, 300, 400, and 500 ml.